 • A guest speaker who will spend 10 to 15 minutes talking to students about options they might wish to consider when making decisions appropriate to their lives.
 (Consider topics that are currently issues in your school.
-For example, you might invite a guidance officer to address handling personal problems; an administrator to address dealing with school rules; a police officer to address issues of personal health, safety, or the use of drugs, alcohol, or tobacco.)
-(Part
+For example, you might invite a school counselor to address handling personal problems; an administrator to address dealing with school rules; a high school counselor to address preparation for high school; a public health nurse or police officer to address issues of personal health, s safety, or the use of drugs, alcohol, or tobacco.)
+(Part III)